Newsflash! We're back with the market on Saturday 4th July 9am - 1pm on the Village Green!

 Did you know?
 Up to two adults and three children can travel to Ruddington with a Grouprider ticket for just £5!
 The village benefits from frequent Nottingham City Transport buses from the city - Navy 3 and Green 10 run up to every 20 minutes.
 Visit the Ruddy Good Day Out website for more info.
 Alternatively, there’s plenty of on-street parking around the village for you to come and enjoy a #RuddyGoodDayOut on Market day.

-The team behind the new Ruddington Village Market is a collaboration of volunteers and local businesses headed up by the Ruddington Village Centre Partnership and The White Horse Inn.
+The team behind the new Ruddington Village Market is a collaboration of volunteers and local businesses headed up by the Ruddington Village Centre Partnership.

 Ruddington Village Centre Partnership